Filigree Brooch with Blue Cabochon

-Vintage filigree brooch with a central blue cabochon stone on a dark surface, captured from three angles. - view 1
+Vintage filigree brooch with a central blue cabochon gem, resting on a dark textured surface. - view 1

 1/3